Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which deletes all files in the current working directory that ends with the character ~
+script which creates three directories in the current directory